A Leadership Primer on Celebrations

 Properly done, celebrations will improve morale, improve productivity, reduce stress, reduce turnover and improve Customer Service.
 If you are in the “we don’t need to celebrate” camp, any one of these should be reason enough to reconsider.
 Taking them all together should make it an easy call.

-See also Finding a Buyer For Your Celebrity Photos
+See also How to Take Celebrity Photos

 Why We Don`t Celebrate